anodejs/anodejs/docs/SIMPLE_SETUP.md

 ## Fork ANODE repositories

-Fork two ANODE repositories to your github organization (__NOTE__: Pay attention you are forking to the organization account and not to your own account).
+Fork 2 ANODE repositories to your github organization (__NOTE__: Pay attention you are forking to the organization account and not to your own account).
 The repositories are:
 * https://github.com/anodejs/system
 * https://github.com/anodejs/bootstrap